Tornadoes of 1957: May 24–25

-Yet another outbreak sequence of 45 tornadoes affected the Great Plains.
+Yet another outbreak of 45 tornadoes affected the Great Plains.
 On May 24 in Texas, an F3 tornado injured three near Muleshoe.
 A long-tracked F3 then hit Tahoka, Wilson, Slaton, and Ralls in the southern to eastern suburbs of Lubbock, injuring one.
 Later, another F3 tornado injured one northeast of Lenoran.
 Tornado activity continued into Oklahoma, where the worst tornado of the outbreak touched down.
 It was a half-mile wide F4 tornado that moved through areas west of Cookietown and Geronimo before striking Southern Lawton, killing four and injuring five.
 It was the last tornado to cause casualties.
 A long-tracked .25-mile-wide F2 tornado then struck Wynnewood and areas west of Macomb as the general strength of the tornadoes dropped off that evening and the next day.
 The worst tornado from May 25 was a large F2 tornado that caused considerable damage Bloomington, and Fennimore, Wisconsin.
 In the end, there were four fatalities and 10 injuries from the outbreak.